Posted: Mon 9th Jan 2017

 Less than a year after launching a business, Sara and Maria Trechman got their allergen free products stocked in more than 1,000 Tesco stores across the UK.
-Ahead of speaking at StartUp 2017 in London on 14 January, Sara shares the story behind her brand, Well&Truly.
+Sara shares the story behind her brand, Well&Truly.

 We saw a gap in the market for a brand with excellent tasting snacking products that were also better for you.
 With 55% of the UK's population buying into 'FreeFrom' we knew that allergen free products were extremely important, but so were additional benefits such as lower fat or lower sugar.